KGZM/negotiator.js/readme.md

 A small tool for proxying objects behind a wrapper that can inject parameters into their methods.

 # Usage
-In the browser just stick it in a script tag, in node require it like so.
+Works in node or in the browser.

     negotiator = require('negotiator')
+    negotiator(object, templateFunction)

 # Example
-    negotiator(object, templateFunction)
     var x = someInstanceOfAClass;
     x.go = function(mission,speed,destination) {
       return [mission, speed, destination];